GStreamer/gstreamer/Playback+tutorial+1+Playbin+usage.markdown

 Finally, we allow the user to switch the running audio stream.
-This very basic function just reads a string from the standard input (the keyboard), interprets it as a number, and tries to set the `current-audio` property of `playbin2` (which previously we have only read).
+This very basic function just reads a string from the standard input (the keyboard), interprets it as a number, and tries to set the `current-audio` property of `playbin` (which previously we have only read).

 Bear in mind that the switch is not immediate.
 Some of the previously decoded audio will still be flowing through the pipeline, while the new stream becomes active and is decoded.
-The delay depends on the particular multiplexing of the streams in the container, and the length `playbin2` has selected for its internal queues (which depends on the network conditions).
+The delay depends on the particular multiplexing of the streams in the container, and the length `playbin` has selected for its internal queues (which depends on the network conditions).

 If you execute the tutorial, you will be able to switch from one